ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 until the *max-age* directive given in the header lets those pins expire in your visitors' browsers.

-Pin validation checks SPKI fingerprints for any certificate in the chain.
-Thus when for example StartSSL signed your certificate you have another intermediate Class 1 or 2 certificate and their root certificate in the chain.
+Pin validation requires checking the SPKI fingerprints of all certificates in the chain.
+When for example StartSSL signed your certificate you have another intermediate Class 1 or 2 certificate and their root certificate in the chain.
 The browser trusts only the root certificate but the intermediate ones are signed with the root certificate.
 The intermediate certificate in turn signs the certificate deployed on your server and that is called a chain of trust.

 To prevent getting stuck after your only pinned key was compromised, you could for example only include the SPKI fingerprint of StartSSL's Class 1 intermediate certificate.
-An attacker would now have to somehow get a certificate issued by StartSSL's Class 1 tier to impersonate you.
-You are however again out of luck should you decide to upgrade to Class 2 in a month because you suddenly have a few more subdomains to protect.
+An attacker would now have to somehow get a certificate issued by StartSSL's Class 1 tier to successfully impersonate you.
+You are however again out of luck should you decide to upgrade to Class 2 in a month because you decided to start paying for a certificate.

-Pinning StartSSL's root certificate would let you switch Classes any time and the attacker would still have to get a certificate issued by StartSSL.
+Pinning StartSSL's root certificate would let you switch Classes any time and the attacker would still have to get a certificate issued by StartSSL for your domain.
 This is a valid approach as long as you are trusting your CA (really?) and as long as the CA itself is not compromised.
 In case of a compromise however the attacker would be able to get a valid certificate for your domain that passes pin validation.
 After the attack was discovered StartSSL would quickly revoke all currently issued certificates, generate a new key pair for their root certificate and issue new certificates.
 And again we would be out of luck because suddenly pin validations fail and no browser will connect to our site.

 ## Include the pin of a backup key